Incentive Contracts and Peer Effects in the Workplace: The Model

-Finally, notice that the firm can set fixed payments $\beta_i$ in order to extract all surplus from workers, such that $\operatorname{CE}_i(\mathbf{e})=U_i$, with $U_i$ small enough to allow for the participation of the principal.
-We can therefore rewrite the firm's problem as:
+In what follows we let $\mathbf{C} := (\mathbf{I}-\lambda \mathbf{G})^{-1}$, such that $\mathbf{e}^{*} = \mathbf{C}\boldsymbol{\alpha}$.
+Finally, notice that the firm can set fixed payments $\beta_i$ in order to extract all surplus from workers, such that $\operatorname{CE}_i(\mathbf{e})=0$.
+We can therefore rewrite the firm's problem as:\footnote{We use the first-order approach and replace IC constraints by workers' first-order conditions.
+The worker’s objective is strictly concave in own effort: given others’ efforts, the certainty equivalent is quadratic with negative curvature and strategic interactions enter linearly.
+Hence the FOC yields the unique global maximizer and fully characterizes IC.}

-From the (IR) constraint we can obtain an expression for the fixed payments as a function of equilibrium actions $\mathbf{e}$ and incentives payments $\boldsymbol{\alpha}$.
-To simplify notation, we normalize outside options to zero for everyone, i.e. $U_i=0$ for all $i\in N$.
-In the appendix we show results for a more general model with heterogeneous outside options, risk aversion and productivity parameters.
-Therefore, we have that, We can use this expression to rewrite profits only as a function of $\boldsymbol{\alpha}$ as,

-Solving the firm's problem we obtain an explicit characterization of optimal wage contracts with networked teams.
+Solving the firm's problem we obtain an explicit characterization of optimal wage contracts for any peer-network $\mathbf{G}$.
 To ensure that the firm's problem is a concave optimization problem we must bound peer effects from above, as we did for the worker's problem in Assumption 1.
-It turns out that the firm's problem requires further restrictions on $\lambda$ which we summarize below
+It turns out that the firm's problem requires further restrictions on $\lambda$.

-\begin{assumption} The strength of peer effects $\lambda$ is bounded above: where $\mu_1(\mathbf{G})$ is the largest eigenvalue of $\mathbf{G}$. \end{assumption}

-Obviously, Assumption 2 implies Assumption 1, so we replace Assumption 1 by this condition from now on.
-We are now ready to characterize optimal contracts. \begin{proposition}[Optimal Contracts] Under Assumption \ref{spectralradius}, there exists a unique profit-maximizing linear wage function \(w_i(\mathbf{G}) = \beta_i + \alpha_i X\), for each worker $i$, with
+\begin{assumption} The spectral radius of $\lambda^{2}/(1+r\sigma^{2})(\mathbf{GC})'\mathbf{GC}$ is less than 1. \end{assumption} Recall that, by Assumption \ref{assumption1}, $\mathbf{C}:=(\mathbf{I}-\lambda \mathbf{G})^{-1}=\sum_{q=0}^{\infty} \lambda^q \mathbf{G}^q$ and therefore $\mathbf{C}^{\prime} \mathbf{1}$ corresponds to the vector of \textit{Bonacich centralities}, where the $i$-th component, $b_i(\lambda)$, aggregates all incentive paths (of all lengths) emanating from worker $i$.\footnote{Notice that we are taking the column sum of $\mathbf{C}$ (rather than the usual row sum) because we are interested in all "outgoing paths" from $j$, which precisely capture the workers $j$ can influence.
+See \cite{ballester2006} and \cite{jackson2008social} for more details on Katz-Bonacich and related measures of centrality in graphs.} The following result shows that the optimal incentive rule, $\boldsymbol{\alpha}^{*}$, is a linear transformation of this vector.\footnote{Details about $\boldsymbol{\beta}$ are in the Appendix, as it merely ensures workers reach their reservation utility.
+Its form, shaped by outside options and $\boldsymbol{\alpha}$, is uninformative.} \begin{proposition}[Optimal Incentives Rule] Under Assumptions $\ref{assumption1}$ and $\ref{spectralradius}$, there exists a unique profit-maximizing incentive rule for any peer network $\mathbf{G}$ given by